 To get started, only a few settings need to be configured.
-The last time we checked, somewhere between five and ten options require your attention.
+The last time we checked, somewhere between four and ten options require your attention.
 When you’re familiar with this plugin and come prepared, this will only take you a minute or two.

 The SEO Settings

-TSF uses one page for all its settings; we’ve sectioned these settings in boxes.
+TSF uses one page for all its settings; we’ve sectioned these settings in meta boxes.
 You can find the settings page at the bottom left of your WordPress admin menu; it’s white-labeled “SEO” with a magnifying glass next to it.

 Settings you must change

 Some settings are of utmost importance to get started.
 When these few settings are set up, you’re all set for SEO.
 We’ll guide you through each settings box.

 Home Page Settings

 We’ve skipped the General, Title, and Description sections, those are preferential and can be ignored for now.

 Onto the Home Page Settings box, under the General tab, you should: